ECS Express Mode Limitations Workaround: Two-Stage Deployment Process ## Background ECS Express Mode provides simplified ECS cluster deployment, but it has the following limitations: - Cannot specify ARM64 (Graviton) architecture - Cannot enable Fargate Spot - Cannot enable ECS Exec This article exp

 # => "FARGATE_SPOT"

 We logged into the container using ECS Exec and confirmed it was running on ARM64.
-Since the container name is automatically set to Main in Express Mode, we specified --container Main.
+Since Express Mode automatically sets the container name to Main, we specify --container Main.

 aws ecs execute-command \